 Today, Wendy, now 50, uses her scrubs daily and eczema flare-ups are virtually nonexistent.
 “My self-esteem and confidence have skyrocketed,” Wendy beams.
 “And it’s so wonderful to help others heal too.
 I’ve never been happier.”

 - Nixes plaque: Daily “oil pulling,” or swishing teeth with coconut oil, removes harmful microbes from the mouth to reduce plaque by 60 percent and gingivitis by 56 percent, researchers say.
-To do: Swish 1 Tbs. of liquefied coconut oil for 5 to 10 minutes daily, then spit in the garbage.
+To do: Swish 1 tablespoon of liquefied coconut oil for five to 10 minutes daily, then spit into the garbage.

-- Speeds slimming: Researchers in The Journal of Nutrition say women who consume coconut oil daily burn 65 percent more calories, even at rest.
+- Speeds slimming: A study in ISRN Pharmacology found that people who consumed coconut oil experienced a reduction in belly fat.
 Why?
-Its healthy fats boost metabolism and cut cravings.
+The oil’s healthy fats boost metabolism and cut cravings.
 Tip: Use it instead of vegetable oil.

-- Thickens hair: Applying 2 Tbs. of coconut oil to damp hair weekly, donning a shower cap for 30 minutes, then shampooing can cut breakage by up to 40 percent to help keep hair thick.
+- Thickens hair: Applying 2 tablespoons of coconut oil to damp hair weekly, donning a shower cap for 30 minutes, then shampooing can cut breakage by up to 40 percent to help keep hair thick.
 Researchers credit the oil’s healthy fats with strengthening strands.
+Otherwise, try a hair product that contains coconut oil — we love the Noun Naturals Conditioner (Buy from Noun Naturals, $18).
+Along with coconut oil, black seed and turmeric oil in the conditioner help prevent breakage and reduce hair loss.